prwhite/pnicomponents/README.md

 The included components are generally re-usable and have limited coupling, allowing applications to easily use a subset of the compnoents.

-Functionality covered by the components (some of these are TODOs):
+Functionality covered by the components (**pretty much all of these are TODOs**):
 * Processing:
     * `Task`: A simple wrapper around FreeRTOS `xTaskCreate` and related functions \[[more](http://www.freertos.org/a00125.html)\].
 Also included:
         * `TaskLambda`: A task that takes a C++11 lambda for the task callback rather than requiring the developer to derive a class and override the virtual task method.
     * `Queue`: A thread safe FIFO.
 Thread safe only for push and pop.
     * `LambdaQueue`:  A queue for lambdas to be passed safely from one task to another.
     * `Actor`: A task with an associated lambda queue.
+    * `Dispatcher`: To send/receive process-wide notifications.
 * Presentation:
-    * `Color`: A family of classes (or something like that) for manipulating colors in RGB and HSV space.
+    * `Color`: For manipulating colors in RGB and HSV space.
 Includes lerp functions in both color spaces which is handy for LED animations.
-    * `ArrayResampler`: A class for up and downsampling an array of data.
+    * `ArrayResampler`: For up and downsampling an array of data.
 Handy for scaling 1D image data for display on different size LED strips.
 Should probably make a 2D array resampler and then get 1D functionality _for free_.
+    * `Gauge`: Classes to show data in various forms.
+Targeted for monochrome displays (i.e., OLEDs such as SSD1306), so not too fancy.
+        * `GaugeLinear`: Bar and line graphs for 1D data.
+        * `GaugeRadial`: Radial graph (a la speedometer or tachometer).

 ## Recommended Usage

 Given an application project for the esp-idf, do the following:

-* Check out the submodule:
+* Add a submodule (assuming you are using git):
     * Change directory to the root of the project
-    * `mkdir 3p`
+    * `mkdir 3p` # an example name for 3rd party code
     * `cd 3p`
-    * `git clone ...` this project into the current working directory
+    * `git submodule add <repo url> pnicomponents`
+        * There's always a chance you might need to do a `git submodule sync` or `init` depending on your git version.
 * Symbolic link desired components into build system:
     * Change directory to the root of the project
-    * `mkdir components`
+    * `mkdir components` # name must be 'components'
     * `cd components`
     * `ln -s ../3p/pnicomponents/components/<some-component> <some-component>`